-The Fund Actuary assesses the valuation of the Cumbria Local Government Pension Scheme as at 31 March 2019 to determine the contribution rates with effect from 1 April 2020 to 31 March 2023.
+The Fund Actuary assessed the valuation of the Cumbria Local Government Pension Scheme as at 31 March 2022 to determine the contribution rates with effect from 1 April 2023 to 31 March 2026.

-The full Actuarial Valuation Report as at 31 March 2019 is available on the Cumbria LGPS website under 'Key Cumbria LGPS Documents'.
+The full Actuarial Valuation Report as at 31 March 2022 and the previous Actuarial Valuation Report as at 31 March 2019 are available on the Cumbria Pension Fund website at www.cumbriapensionfund.org.